-For example, we ordinarily think that it is possible for Socrates to become pale.
-Further, in this we think that Socrates would at one moment is not be pale and would at a later moment be pale.
-It is unclear that such a change can be accommodated in the ontology he sets out in the Categories because it is unclear what would persist.
+We ordinarily think that it is possible for Socrates to become pale, for example.
+He would not be pale at one moment and would be pale at a later moment, but it is not clear this change can be accommodated in the ontology in the Categories because it is unclear what would persist.

 "[W]hat is most characteristic of substance appears to be this: that, although it remains, notwithstanding, numerically one and the same, it is capable of being the recipient of contrary qualifications.
 Of things that are other than substance we could hardly adduce an example possessed of this characteristic.
 For instance, a particular colour, numerically one and the same, can in no wise be both black and white, and an action, if one and the same, can in no wise be both good and bad.
 So of everything other than substance.
 But substance, remaining the same, yet admits of such contrary qualities.
 One and the same individual at one time is white, warm or good, at another time black, cold or bad.
 This is not so with anything else" (Categories 5.4a).

-We also ordinarily think that Socrates is not eternal, that he came into and subsequently went out of existence.
-This kind of change too poses a problem for the ontology.
-This problem, it seems, perhaps among others, convinces Aristotle to think again about what things are substances and thus are things in terms of which the existence of all other things is to be understood.
-How Aristotle answers this question in the Metaphysics remains a matter of debate among historians, but it seems clear that he no longer thinks the primary substances are "this or that man" and "this or that horse," where these objects are understand as the concrete objects we are familiar with in experience, objects of a certain size, weight, color, and so on.
+We also ordinarily think that Socrates is not immortal, that he came into and then later went out of existence.
+These kinds of change also pose problems for the ontology.
+This problem, it seems, perhaps among others, convinces Aristotle to think again about what things are substances.
+His thought in the Metaphysics remains a matter of debate among historians, but it seems clear that he no longer thinks the primary substances are "this or that man" and "this or that horse," where these objects are understood as the particular objects familiar from experience: concrete objects of a certain size, weight, color, and so on.